sirisian/ecmascript-public-private-static/README.md

 See other languages that support public, private, and static syntax.

-One small difference is that static members and methods act as shared members of their class meaning they can be accessed from any instance variable.
+One difference is that static members and methods act as shared members of their class meaning they can be accessed from any instance variable.
 They can also be accessed from the class itself.

 ## Syntax